wacko/theguidetocuba/setting_the_road/structure.md

 $ git clone git@github.com:frodsan/app.git twitter
 ```

-This will create a `twitter` directory with the files and folders that
+This will create a `twitter` directory with the files and folders to get
-the application needs.
+a minimal functional application.

 After you download the template, switch to the application's directory.